SoeLTun/mock-stocks/README.md

 ### Start JSON Server Only

 Run `npm run json-server` for a json server.
 Navigate to `http://localhost:3000/`.
 The server will automatically reload if you change src/db.json file.
-To reset the data in src/db.json, copy the data from db_copy.json file and paste in db.json.

 ### Resetting Mock Data